MajhiRockzZ/b2w-backend/README.md

-# 🎨 B2W-Back-End
+# 🎨 WordPress-Project-1

 **Bootstrap to WordPress**

-A starter theme called Bootstrap to WordPress.
+A WordPress theme called Bootstrap to WordPress.

 **Description**